willfurnass/sheffield_hpc/parallel/GPUComputing.rst

 .. tip::

    For live monitoring, you can use: ``tail -f gpu_stats_JOBID.log``

-   This feedback is useful for confirming that your program is fully utilising the GPU resources as expected.
+   This feedback is useful for confirming that your program is utilising the GPU resources as expected.
+   If GPU utilisation or memory usage appears suspiciously low, it may be a sign that your GPU code isn't running effectively — or at all.

 If GPU utilisation is low you should check CPU utilistion after the job has finished with ``seff``.